 - Complete a FAFSA (Free Application for Federal Student Aid).

-- Complete a PLUS Loan Application at www.studentloans.gov (login with PARENT information: social security number and FAFSA PIN)
+- Complete a PLUS Loan Application at www.studentloans.gov (login with PARENT information)

 How do I apply for an alternative loan?

 Please remember that alternative loans are not for everyone.
 You should exhaust all of your loan eligibility before considering an alternative loan.